 It has a polyester core that is wrapped in a cotton exterior that is both durable and heat resistant.

 Heavy Duty Thread

-These threads are generally not suitable for garment construction.
-They are designed to be used with upholstery weight fabrics.
+This thread is generally not suitable for garment construction.
+It is designed to be used with upholstery weight fabrics.

 Silk thread is soft but strong, has elasticity, and has a gorgeous luster.
 Because it is fine, it does not get knotty or leave unsightly holes or lint impressions in delicate fabrics.